Middle Fossa Approach to Repair Cerebrospinal Fluid Leak

 So now we have our graft all spread out and nice and thin.
 Okay, next we’re going to divide the temporalis muscle.
 Bovie please.
 Again, I'm going to feel where the root of the zygoma is that's the inferior extent of our dissection.
 We’ll start down low, and we're going to come right down to bone and bring this incision superiorly in a sort of curvilinear fashion.
 And I've left a little cuff of temporalis fascia on the edge of the muscle here to make it a little bit easier to re-approximate at the end of the procedure.
 Can I have an lempert elevator please?

-And we're going to elevate this muscle and anteriorly as well as posteriorly to expose the temporal cortex here.
-Bipolar tunnel.
+And we're going to elevate this muscle anteriorly as well as posteriorly to expose the temporal cortex here.
+Bipolar pedal.

 So for craniotomy, we're going to use a just a regular drill with a cutting burr followed by a diamond burr.
 The other option would be to use a craniotome to raise the bone flap.
 Water on.
 And then we're going to kind of get through most of this cortical bone until we get the bone pretty thin - usually inferiorly - and anteriorly the bone tends to be a little bit thinner, and then once we're down to sort of eggshell thin bone, we’ll switch to a diamond burr.